evolv-projects/PEP-VS-WebDevProject-BookAPI/README.md

 # 📚 Book Finder – Frontend JavaScript Project

-Build a web application that allows users to search for books using the **Google Books API**, filter and sort results, and view detailed information about selected books.
+Build a web application that allows users to search for books using the **OpenLibrary Search API**, filter and sort results, and view detailed information about selected books.

 ---

 ## 🧠 Background

-In modern web development, the frontend plays a key role in delivering an interactive and engaging user experience.
 This project focuses on building a fully functional **client-side web application** using only HTML, CSS, and JavaScript.

-You will use the **Google Books API** to fetch book data and dynamically display search results, giving users the ability to explore books by title, author, or ISBN.
+You will use the **OpenLibrary Search API** to fetch book data and dynamically display search results, allowing users to explore books by **title**, **author**, or **ISBN**.

 This project emphasizes:

-- Using semantic HTML and responsive CSS
+- Semantic HTML and responsive CSS
-- Fetching and processing external API data with JavaScript
+- Fetching and processing external API data
-- Dynamically updating the DOM based on user interactions
+- Dynamic DOM manipulation
+- Handling real-world API variability

 ---